payroll processing

 Understanding Payroll Processing

-Payroll processing remains one of the most critical functions of HR.
-It is also a significant responsibility for an organisation to ensure that employees receive their salary accurately and on time.
-All organisations must have a good understanding of what payroll entails and how to manage payroll processing effectively.
-In this article, we look at the fundamentals of payroll processing and the steps involved.
+Payroll processing plays a vital role within HR.
+It also represents a major responsibility for any organization, as ensuring employees receive their salaries accurately and on time is essential.
+Thus, organizations must establish a solid understanding of payroll and learn how to manage payroll processing efficiently.
+In this article, we will explore the fundamentals of payroll processing and outline the key steps involved.

 What is Payroll?